Bank Runs With and Without Bank Failure: Consequences of Runs for Lending and Real Activity

-\Cref{fig:LP_banklevel} panels (e) and (f) study the consequences of non-fundamental runs and other runs by estimating \Cref{eq:LP_run_no_fail}.
-Non-fundamental runs without failure lead to a 5\% drop in deposits and loans, which is slightly smaller than for other runs without failure.
-Interestingly, deposits of banks subject to non-fundamental runs recover fully within four years of the run, similar to ``run w/o suspension'' events (see panel b).
+Non-fundamental runs without failure lead to a 5\% drop in deposits and loans, which is slightly milder than for other runs without failure.
+Interestingly, deposits of banks subject to non-fundamental runs recover fully within two years of the run, similar to ``run w/o suspension'' events (see panel b).
 Loans remain roughly 5\% lower three years after the run.
 Thus, runs that we specifically identify as non-fundamental and that are thus exogenous to bank and local economic conditions do lead to moderate disruptions in bank-level deposits and credit.